njpipeorgan/MathCompile/README.md

 MathCompile is a package that translates *Wolfram Language* functions into C++ code, and generate dynamic libraries that can be called in *Wolfram Language*.

 It is written mostly in *Wolfram Language* and utilize a C++ library for type deduction and implementation of the supported functions.

-**Note**: The project is in the progress of adding necessary components to the C++ library.
+**Note**: The project is in the progress of adding more functions.

 ## Prerequisite